freddiehaddad/fast-track-to-rust/src/file_io.md

    provided `File`.
 This helps in efficiently reading the file line by line.

 1. **`lines()`**: The `lines()` method on `BufReader` returns an iterator over the lines in the file.
-Because reading from a file can file, each line is wrapped in a `Result`, which can be either `Ok` (containing the line) or `Err` (containing an error).
+Because reading from a file can fail, each line is wrapped in a `Result`, which can be either `Ok` (containing the line) or `Err` (containing an error).